oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 <img width="373" alt="Screen Shot 2022-07-25 at 21 09 25" src="https://user-images.githubusercontent.com/59098085/180895435-14f08699-3dce-45e2-b62e-4c83f4e74a37.png">

 #### 📌 C9: Someone from our commercial department has been calling the companies stored in the COMPANY table, to confirm if the budgets we have stored are correct, and when that has not been the case, they have immediately made the necessary corrections to the data.
 As a result, we know that whenever we have any date in the LAST_CONTACTED column, it means that the budget stored in the BUDGET column for that company is correct.
 If the last_contacted column has NULL, it means we have never contacted that company.

-Requirement: Write a query to generate a list of companies with the following information, but don’t include companies we contacted before the year 2019.
+Write a query to generate a list of companies with the following information, but don’t include companies we contacted before the year 2019.
 The companies must be ordered by the last contacted date in ascending order, but companies we have never contacted must appear first.

 Please make sure that the column names are shown in the results as mentioned here.